 In a partnership with the Hospitality Management program, students in the Culinary Arts curriculum will have the opportunity to operate and manage a college-owned restaurant in the Gateway Center building in downtown Cumberland.
-Program specific courses include a practicum component that will provide valuable hands-on experience in all aspects of restaurant management.
-Students will be required to complete a ten-week summer session between the first and second years of the program.
+Program specific courses include a practicum component that will provide valuable hands-on experience in all aspects of restaurant management at a designated internship.

 Culinary Arts students must maintain the scholastic standards of the college and must achieve a grade of "C" or better in each Hospitality Management and Culinary Arts course.
 Students are expected to be well groomed in compliance with standards of sanitation.
 Students will be required to provide medical proof of good physical health.

 The Culinary Arts Program at Allegany College of Maryland has been designated as a Statewide Program by the Maryland Higher Education Commission.
 Maryland residents from counties other than Allegany County who register in this eligible program will be charged the out-of-county tuition rate.
 However, these students may be eligible to receive reimbursement for a portion of the cost difference between the in-county and out-of-county tuition rates.
 Funding availability for this program is based on funding from the State of Maryland and is thus subject to change each semester.
 Some restrictions apply.
 More information can be obtained by contacting the Admissions Office.

 This is a career program and is designed to enable students to seek employment at the program's completion.
 Students planning to transfer should consult with their advisor or the Advising Center staff regarding specific program and course transfer issues.